Cynthia Hancox.com

 Keep in mind that there are currently around 5,800 exempt students in NZ.
 On the most recent statistic, that means the chances of your child being reviewed in any given year are 9:5800, or about 0.1%, and half that if you use the previous 2 year's stats.
 Of course, if you happen to know you have family or "friends" who are opposed to homeschooling and are the sort to complain about you to the MoE, your odds would go up.

-So, while it is valuable to know you have sufficient material to put together what you need if you do have an ERO review one day, this should not be the primary focus of your home education program, and should not be burdensome.
+So, while it is valuable to know you have sufficient material to put together what you need if you do have an ERO review one day, this should not be the primary focus of your home education program, and should not be too burdensome.

 Families are often afraid of the idea of an ERO review, and of course, if it happens, preparing for one does inevitably add stress.
 However, overall, most families report that it turned out to be a mostly positive experience, and it can be quite affirming to have a report that confirms your children "are being taught at least as regularly and well as in a registered school."
+[2026 update: This can change over time though; currently most reviewers have little experience with homeschooling, and there are issues with the way in which some reviews are being conducted.]

 One more thing to note: ERO do NOT decide whether an exemption is to be revoked or not.
 They simply review and write a report which they send to the MoE.
 It is up to the MoE to then make decisions.
 If the review states the children ARE being taught as regularly and well, then the exemption continues with no further action.
 If it states that they are NOT, then the Ministry can choose either to revoke the exemptions, or to allow the family a period of time in which to address the areas of concern, after which another review may be conducted.